 A bit of theory

-All Li-ion batteries obviously have at least two connectors: + and -.
+All Li-ion batteries obviously have at least two terminals: + and -.
 Some of them feature more than these two though, as is the case of NP-W126S, where also Ⓣ and Ⓢ are present.
 What are they for?
-Generally speaking, other connectors give more information about the battery, its temperature, charging state, capacity and possibly even other more detailed information.
-They can be provided as an analog value (usually measured as a resistance between the connector and the ground (-) connector) or as a digital value in case the battery employs a circuit called Battery Fuel Gauge, which is actually a small computer itself.
+Generally speaking, other terminals give more information about the battery, its temperature, charging state, capacity and possibly even other more detailed information.
+They can be provided as an analog value (usually measured as a resistance between the terminal and the ground (-) terminal) or as a digital value in case the battery employs a circuit called Battery Fuel Gauge, which is actually a small computer itself.

 The provided values can be used by device to better handle the battery.
 Particularly during charging, it’s good to know battery temperature and in case there’s anything wrong and the temperature increases too much, charging can be terminated in order to prevent problems.
 And we are talking about some pretty serious problems in case of Li-ion batteries, including explosion or fire.

-I haven’t found any documentation about NP-W126S connectors and so I tried to find out myself what are they used for.
+I haven’t found any documentation about NP-W126S terminals and so I tried to find out myself what are they used for.

 This one isn’t hard to decode, as the T usually stands for Thermistor, a special type of a resistor, which resistance changes with temperature.
 In case of NP-W126S it means that the resistance is about 10kΩ when the battery has roughly room temperature (20°C) and the resistance decreases as the temperature rises.
 It’s enough the hold the battery in hand for a while and the resistance drops to 9 or even 8kΩ.